Ravenite Social Club: History

 The club was founded in 1919, first as the Raven Knights Social Club, and later became a hangout for John Gotti and others.
 In the 1950s, Carlo Gambino took over and renamed the club "The Ravenite."
 Although some sources say he named it in honor of his favorite poem by Edgar Allan Poe, "The Raven," the club started as the Raven Knights before Gambino came to America in 1921.
-Gambino stopped habituating the club when he discovered police had a growing interest in surveillance of the club.
+Gambino stopped frequenting the club when he discovered police had a growing interest in surveillance of the club.
 It then became under the management of Aniello Dellacroce.

 It was frequented and used as the headquarters of the Gambino crime family in the late 1970s and 1980s.
 Around 1990, the Federal Bureau of Investigation was able to infiltrate the Mafia using covert electronic surveillance, because John Gotti used an apartment above the Ravenite; the FBI subsequently sent agents to install voice recorders and other wiretaps inside the apartment.
 The FBI then used recordings from secret Mafia meetings in that apartment against Gotti.
 Exterior surveillance also recorded numerous union officials outside the Ravenite, helping the FBI in connecting the boss of the Gambino crime family to the city's labor unions.